joereddington/joereddington.github.io/_posts/2024-11-12-q-and-a-lectures.markdown

 A few weeks ago, I had a bit of a teaching adventure.

-I have a two-hour Friday lecture, and on this particular day, I brought NO slides and told the students that it would be a review lecture.
+I have a two-hour Friday lecture, and on this particular day, I brought no slides and told the students that it would be a review lecture.
 For the next two hours, I would answer any questions about the material they'd been taught so far.

-Happily (because I had NO backup plan), they went with it.
+Happily (I had no backup plan), they went with it.
 For two hours, we did nothing but Q&A for a class of about 70 students.
 We talked about exceptions to particular rules, boundary cases, real-life examples, complex thought experiments, and a wide range of other things.

-It was great—a full two hours of student-led learning where they focused on the topics or idiosyncrasies that mattered to them at their pace.
+It was great: a full two hours of student-led learning where they focused on the topics or idiosyncrasies that mattered to them at their pace.

-Now, I did "salt the mine" a little.
+Now, I did salt the mine a little.
 Every undergraduate got a handout that included a description of running a 'flipped'⁰ lecture and, crucially, ten 'starter' questions.
 These questions were different³ for each student and were randomly chosen from a set of about one hundred I'd prepared.

 These starter questions did two things: